undg/undg.dev/posts/vitest-test-if-hook-was-called-in-handler.md

 ### use-store.ts

-Implementation of our custom hook is not as important.
-We are only testing if hook was called.
+The implementation of our custom hook is not as important.
+We are only testing if the hook was called.

 ```typescript
 import { useState } from 'react'